 Project Timeline: February 2010 – December 2013

 The Northern Cheyenne Tribe completed an energy audit and feasibility study for the Tribal Environmental Protection Department (EPD) office, which included a preliminary score indicating Gold Level Certification.
 The findings were used to develop a plan to retrofit and install green power products in the building.
 The building retrofit plan has been prioritized into phases and the EPD will continue to fundraise to ensure completion of phases that are not covered by the Climate Showcase Communities grant.
-A Request for Proposals for the energy retrofits in the Environmental building was posted by the Tribal Procurement Department in September.
-Additionally, the Northern Cheyenne Tribe held a community event to educate tribe elders about climate change and renewable energy.
-Upcoming activities include overseeing construction of the Tribal Energy Retrofit Project and holding an open house at the EPD building to educate the community once the retrofits are complete.
+The Northern Cheyenne Housing Authority continues to retrofit the EPD building, including installing new windows, a new heating and cooling system, energy-efficient lighting, and new flooring.
+EPD set up an account in EPA’s Portfolio Manager and is adding electrical and propane data to track greenhouse gas (GHG) emission reductions.
+Upcoming activities include measuring the GHG emission reductions and energy savings from the retrofit of the EPD building and holding an open house to educate the community once the retrofits are complete.

 Demonstrating Energy Efficiency Leadership on a Central Community Building

-The Tribal Environmental Protection Department Office on the Northern Cheyenne Reservation is the new home for tribal environmental staff.
-It is also one of the most energy-inefficient buildings on the Reservation, making it a priority for energy efficiency retrofits and green power.
-To reduce the North Cheyenne Tribe's greenhouse gas (GHG) emissions, the Northern Cheyenne Tribal Environment Department has partnered with the National Wildlife Federation to turn this building into an energy-efficiency demonstration and training project.
+The Tribal Environmental Protection Department (EPD) Office on the Northern Cheyenne Reservation is one of the most energy-inefficient buildings on the Reservation, making it a priority for energy efficiency retrofits and green power.
+To reduce the Northern Cheyenne Tribe's GHG emissions, the Tribal EPD has partnered with the National Wildlife Federation to turn this building into an energy efficiency demonstration and training project.

-To achieve its primary goal of reducing the Tribe's GHG emissions, the Tribal Environmental Department is updating a previous energy audit to fully account for building maintenance activities and use this audit to plan energy efficiency retrofits and green power projects.
+To achieve its primary goal of reducing the Tribe's GHG emissions, the Tribal EPD is updating a previous energy audit to fully account for building maintenance activities and will use this audit to plan energy efficiency retrofits and green power projects.
 Recommendations from the previous audit identified solar panels, on-demand water heaters, and insulation upgrades as potential measures.

 Contractors will implement these retrofits and green power projects with support from tribal college students and community members.
 A training program will cover three sessions on energy audits, energy efficiency, and small scale renewable energy.
-Participants will conduct audits and participate in retrofits of the Tribal Environmental Protection Department Office as part of a field training component.
+Participants will conduct audits and participate in retrofits of the Tribal EPD Office as part of a field training component.